LukasK13/ESBO-ETC/docs/source/developer/extending.rst

 Additionally, the class must implement the method ``checkConfig()`` in order to check the configuration.
 In case of an configuration error, the method must return the corresponding error message.

-Optionally, the factory method ``create()`` of the class ``RadiantFactory`` has to be modified, if the constructor of the new component requires more parameters than the configuration tag attributes.
+Optionally, the factory method ``create()`` of the class ``TargetFactory`` has to be modified, if the constructor of the new component requires more parameters than the configuration tag attributes.

 Adding Optical Components